 - Explain the risks: Your friend may be unaware that their bringing drugs puts everyone else in the car at risk of being arrested, too.
 Explain that that’s not a chance you want to take.

 - Don’t give in: If your friend tries to persuade you that you won’t get caught and it’s barely a risk, don’t give in to the pressure.
 In the end, it’s your future that could be affected by the drug arrest.
 Do what is best for you.

 Contact our Drug Crimes Attorney in Savannah

-If you are facing drug charges, contact Savannah Drug Crimes Attorney Courtney Lerch at Schneider Lerch Montgomery, LLC.
+If you are facing drug charges, contact Savannah Drug Crimes Attorney Courtney Lerch at Schneider Lerch, LLC.
 We have helped numerous individuals fight their drug possession charges, as well as other serious offenses.
 You can count on us to get you the best possible outcome.